 Biodiversity

-Thanks to our fauna and flora conservation programs, the jaguar has returned to La Guajira.
-We have now identified eight individuals, among which are kits born in our areas.
-Thus, the jaguar is an umbrella species, and its presence is synonymous with the excellent state of ecosystems and water bodies.
+Our conservation efforts have supported the return of jaguar to La Guajira.
+We have now identified eight individuals, which include cubs born in our areas.
+Since the jaguar is an umbrella species, its presence indicates a recovering state of ecosystems and surrounding water bodies.

 In addition, 15 pumas and more than 30 ocelots have been logged and seen interacting and sharing the same water sources and the same hunting territory.
-Thanks to the implementation of different initiatives such as the restoration and protection of the tropical dry forest, the rehabilitation and monitoring of wildlife, and the building of wildlife-crossing structures, we have identified more than 600 species of mammals, reptiles, amphibians, insects, fish, and birds.
-Those are living in a biodiversity corridor of more than 25,000 hectares that we have been improving between the Sierra Nevada de Santa Marta and the Serranía del Perijá.
+The implementation of different initiatives such as the restoration and protection of the tropical dry forest, the rehabilitation and monitoring of wildlife, and the building of wildlife-crossing structures, has facilitated the wellbeing of around 600 species of mammals, reptiles, amphibians, insects, fish, and birds.
+These species reside in the biodiversity corridor of more than 25,000 hectares that we have been improving between the Sierra Nevada de Santa Marta and the Serranía del Perijá.

 rehabilitated